back-arrow-image Search Health Packages, Tests & More

 Frequently Asked Questions

 Post prandial blood sugar test is done to diagnose patients suspected to be suffering from diabetes.
-This test is done 2 hrs after starting the meal.
-Though HbA1c is a preferred test to diagnose diabetes due to several advantages but blood glucose estimation is the test of choice for diagnosis in patients of hemoglobin variants, sickle cell anemia, pregnancy (2nd & 3rd trimester), postpartum (immediately after pregnancy), G6PD deficiency, HIV, hemodialysis, recent blood loss, transfusion or erythropoeitin therapy.
-In the above mentioned cases HbA1c is not used to diagnose diabetes
+This test is done 2 hrs after having the meal.
+Though HbA1c is a preferred test to diagnose diabetes due to several advantages but blood glucose estimation is the test of choice for diagnosis in patients of hemoglobin variants, sickle cell anemia, pregnancy (2nd & 3rd trimester), postpartum (immediately after pregnancy), G6PD deficiency, HIV, hemodialysis, recent blood loss, transfusion, erythropoeitin therapy etc. In the above-mentioned cases HbA1c is not used to diagnose diabetes.

 Post prandial blood sugar test requires a blood sample.
 A tourniquet (elastic) band is placed tightly on the upper arm.
 The patient is then asked to make a fist.
 This helps in the build-up of blood filling the veins.
 The skin is disinfected before needle insertion and the blood sample is collected in vacutainer.

-The post-prandial glucose test values are as follows:
+The post-prandial glucose test values are as follows, however, they may vary according to the methodology used:

 • Normal: 139 mg/ dL and less